biography / statment / works / exhibitions & awards / press releases / editions / conferences / contact

 Gradueted in arts (Ecole des Beaux-Arts de Paris - Ensba) and in geopolitics (University Panthéon-Sorbonne / Ecole Normale Superieur d’Ulm - Center for geostrategy).

-His works has been shown in numerous exhibitions around the world (Tate Modern in London, Museum Folkwang in Essen, Institut du monde arabe in Paris, Musée du Louvre Lens, Stedelijk Museum in Amsterdam, Rencontres d’Arles, The Running Horse in Beirut, CRAC Languedoc-Roussillon…).
+His works has been shown in numerous exhibitions around the world (Tate Modern in London, Museum Folkwang in Essen, Institut du monde arabe in Paris, Musée du Louvre Lens, Stedelijk Museum in Amsterdam, Rencontres d’Arles, Sursock Museum in Beirut, CRAC Languedoc-Roussillon, Musée du Louvre Lens…).

 He also won the British Journal of Photography International Ph¬otography Award 2020, ¬the BMW Residency for Photography 2018, and Grand Prix Images Vevey - Leica Prize, in 2011 Paris Jeunes Talents awards.
 He was also nominated for the Photographic Museum of Humanity Grant 2018 (Honorable Mention), for the Coal award (2016), the Magnum Foundation Emergency Fund Award (2015), for the Niépce Award (2015), for the Leica Oskar Barnack Award (2014) as well as the HSBC Award for Photography (2014).

 In addition to his art practice, he teaches at the Institute of Political Studies of Paris (Sciences Po) about contemporary art & geopolitics.